 - In a controlled, private environment, practice moving from emotional state to emotional state by following the emotional targets of the songs in the standard Phonomantic Rite while on a minimum effective dose.

-- In a controlled, private environment, practice the psychological tasks dictated by the structure of the Phonomantic Rite, which includes a lot of visualizations and heavy Shadow work.
+- In a controlled, private environment, practice the psychological tasks dictated by the structure of the Phonomantic Rite, which include a lot of visualizations and heavy Shadow work.
 This requires a great deal of concentration.
-Effectively what you attempt is to use the increased imaginative capacity the substantia grants to enter into a state lucid dreaming--while awake--about particular subjects while on a minimum effective dose.
+Effectively what you attempt is to use the increased imaginative capacity the substantia grants to enter into a state of lucid dreaming--while awake--about particular subjects.

 - In a controlled, private environment, over multiple sessions, incrementally increase your dose until you are able to perform tasks 1-5 using one-and-a-half to two times the amount you started with.

-- Attend a public performance of a Phonomantic Rite.
+- Attend a public performance of a Phonomantic Rite (right now, the first and only example is the First Church of David Bowie Shamanic Cabaret).
 Use your original minimum effective dose.
 Negotiate the stressors of being around a group of people and the theatrical aspects of the rite, which will include loud music, costumes designed to provoke a fear response, and narrative sections that invite collective Shadow work.

 - Participate in the Rite as a practitioner.
 Dance.
 Sing.
 Remember all the words to the songs.
 Do the psychological tasks alongside the other participants.